-David Townes is an associate professor in the Department of Emergency Medicine and an adjunct associate professor of global health in the Department of Global Health.
+David Townes is a professor in the Department of Emergency Medicine and an adjunct associate professor of global health in the Department of Global Health.
 He joined the faculty in 2001.
 He is board certified in emergency medicine.

 Dr. Townes is currently a public health and medical technical advisor to the Office of US Foreign Disaster Assistance at the United States Agency for International Development and medical epidemiologist in the Emergency Response and Recovery Branch at the Centers for Disease Control and Prevention.